zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

     -	LiveLabs - We have a tenancy dedicated to run the workshops.
 An environment is preconfigured for the workshops to run.
 You just supply the public key.
     -	Freetier, Always Free, and Paid are called Brown button whereas LiveLabs tenancy is called green button.
 9. How to know/update the support forum of a workshop?
-    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to LWMS.
+    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to the WMS.
     -	On the left menu, click on Edit My Workshop.
     -	Double click on the Support column of the workshop to see the drop-down list.
     -	Select the status you want to update and click on Save.
     -	Click on the Id of that workshop and scroll down to the Support Link field to see the support forum link of the workshop.
 10. How do I see the status of other workshops?
-    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to LWMS.
+    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to the WMS.
     -	Look through the catalog or search the workshop using the Search bar on the top.
     -	You can see the status of the workshop on the tile.
 11. What is the process and ETA to hear from LiveLabs team about the status change from submitted to approved?